spencerparkin/AudioDataLib/README.md

 ```

 I'll be the first to admin that my API isn't perfect, but the code has worked pretty well
-for me so far with the MIDI files I've used with it.
-Note that I've found that for accurate
+for me so far with the MIDI files I've used it with.
-playback, the thread calling the `ManagePlayback` function needs to be a dedicated thread.

 ## Plans